adedamola-adesokan/adedamola-adesokan.github.io/education.md

 permalink: education
 ---

-* Ph.D. in Computer Engineering, Department of Electrical and Computer Engineering, University of New Mexico, Albuquerque NM, USA.
+* <b> Ph.D. in Computer Engineering</b>,
+    * Department of Electrical and Computer Engineering, University of New Mexico, Albuquerque NM, USA.
 2022 - Present
-* M.Sc. in Computer Engineering, Department of Electrical and Computer Engineering, University of New Mexico, Albuquerque NM, USA.
+* <b> M.Sc. in Computer Engineering</b>,
+    * Department of Electrical and Computer Engineering, University of New Mexico, Albuquerque NM, USA.
 2022 - Present
-* B.Sc. in Mechanical Engineering, Department of Mechanical Engineering, University of Lagos, Nigeria.
+* <b> B.Sc. in Mechanical Engineering</b>,
+    * Department of Mechanical Engineering, University of Lagos, Nigeria.
 2016.

 <!-- <div>